RBWR-Development/dcnpp-manuals/CVCS panel.md

 # Transferring

 Water and boric acid can now be transferred to their tanks for further use with transfer pumps which will move them into the main tanks.
+It is important to maintain enough water and boric acid in the main tanks to be able to operate the system at all time.
+Boric acid is vital as during scram procedure it would be injected into the primary circuit automatically to help suppress the reactivity along with the rods.